telerik/reporting-docs/report-items/map/structure/overview.md

 Series represent a number of data points that show individual measurements.
 Depending on the groups they use and the data points they display, the series in the Map report item can be divided into two major categories.

-* [`LocationMapSeries`](/api/Telerik.Reporting.LocationMapSeries)&mdash;To determine its data points position on the map, this category uses [`GeoLocationMapGroup`](/api/Telerik.Reporting.GeoLocationMapGroup) to obtain a set of latitude and longitude coordinates, or to query the defined [location provider]({%slug telerikreporting/designing-reports/report-structure/map/structure/location-providers%}).
+* [`LocationMapSeries`](/api/Telerik.Reporting.LocationMapSeries)&mdash; To determine its data points' position on the map, this category uses [`GeoLocationMapGroup`](/api/Telerik.Reporting.GeoLocationMapGroup) to obtain a set of latitude and longitude coordinates, or to query the defined [location provider]({%slug telerikreporting/designing-reports/report-structure/map/structure/location-providers%}).
 Location map series are the Point, Pie, and Column map types because they present similar data points each one on a single location on the map.
-* [`ShapeMapSeries`](/api/Telerik.Reporting.ShapeMapSeries)&mdash;This category uses a set of coordinates to determine the shape of the data point itself.
+* [`ShapeMapSeries`](/api/Telerik.Reporting.ShapeMapSeries)&mdash; This category uses a set of coordinates to determine the shape of the data point itself.
 In this case, the engine does not use a `LocationProvider` or a `GeoLocationMapGroup` because the data points are not determined by a single location on the map surface.

 The Map series can share existing `GeoLocation`, `ShapeMap`, and `Series` groups.

 >tip Although the Map series share common properties, a `ShapeMapSeries` can only use and share `ShapeMap` groups.
-The `LocationMapSeries` (Point, Pie, and Column) can only use and share a `GeoLocationmap` groups.
+The `LocationMapSeries` (Point, Pie, and Column) can only use and share a `GeoLocationmap` group.

 ## Title